software-tools-books/js4ds/_en/htmlcss.md

 one 4/12 as wide as the row and the other 8/12 as wide.
 (Bootstrap uses a 12-column system because 12 has lots of divisors.)

-The names `col-sm-4` and `col-sm-8` deserve some explanation.
 Bootstrap is [responsive](../gloss/#g:responsive-design):
 elements change size as the page grows narrower, and are then stacked when the screen becomes too small to display them side by side.
-The `-sm-` means "do this for small devices";
-we can also define behavior for medium-sized screens with `-med-`.
-The rules are rather complicated, and are out of the scope of this tutorial.

 We've left out many other aspects of HTML and CSS as well, such as figure captions,